PROGRAMACIÓN | ||

 Here's a link to a DP article about Penn's

-foray into online education with Coursera,
+foray into online education with Coursera, which includes a condensed

 version of this very class.